CDLUC3/mrt-doc/design/logging-2023/README.md

   - Every batch (inv_audits table) initiated is a key event
   - Every batch (inv_audits table) updated is a key event
 - Replication
-  - Every request/api call is a key event (admin tool calls directly)
+  - Every request/api call is a key event (admin tool calls directly) - no ALB
   - Every object replicated is a key event
   - Every file not saved is a key event
   - Every file saved is a key event (debug mode)